 My past experiences with some recipes is that the dough doesn’t seem crispy or done all the way through.
 You’ll have crispy edges and top, but the center is less than desirable.
 Not the case here.
 You’ll notice how the golden brown color extends all the way through from top to bottom.
 These little guys are crisp and tender, buttery and rich.

-I’ve received alot of emails and comments about this recipe, often with skepticism.
+Readers sent a lot of emails and comments about this recipe, often with doubt.
 I have not tried this recipe with any substitutions or in other baking pans, so only do so with caution.

 - The amount of corn starch looks insane.
 It’s accurate, try not to second-guess it.

 - When mixing the dry ingredients with the butter, the end result will be a sand-like texture.
 Don’t expect it to form into a dough.
 As long as the butter is finely integrated and evenly mixed with the dry ingredients, all will be ok.